Battle of Ganale Doria: Battle

 Ras Desta descended from the Bale Plateau, assembling the Army of the Sidamo at Negele Boran.
 This army was considered to be well armed by Ethiopia standards and numbered approximately 20,000 men.
 His goal was to advance down the Ganale Dorya River and to then continue his advance down the Juba River.
 From Negele Boran, Ras Desta planned to march approximately 200 miles south and capture the border town of Dolo, then invade Italian Somaliland itself.
 This plan was ill-conceived and overly ambitious.
 It also lost the element of surprise as it became common knowledge and was the subject of marketplace gossip.
 In addition to the Army of the Sidamo, the 4,000 strong Army of the Bale, under Dejazmach Beine Merid, was to advance down the Shebelle River and invade the center of Somalia.
+The bulk of the Bale army, under Beine Merid, along with a strong detachment of Hararghe troops, was sent to counter Olol Dinle's advance.

 Ras Desta's forces advanced in three columns.
 Two columns were led by his two Fitauris Ademe Anbassu and Tademme Zelleka.
 Kenyazmach Bezibeh Sileshi commanded a relatively modern guards battalion.
 The Army of the Bale was able to move forward more quickly due to the better terrain in its area.
-In November, advancing elements of this force clashed with about 1,000 dubats of the pro-Italian Olol Diinle.
+In November, advancing elements of this force clashed with about 1,000 dubats of the pro-Italian Sultan Olol Dinle.
 Both sides eventually withdrew from the battlefield, with Beine Merid seriously wounded.
 Its commander stricken, the army of the Bale retreated, leaving the army of the Sidamo was on its own.
+Olol Dinle managed to complete the main objective of his mission which was to immobilise Beine Merid.
+Meanwhile, Italian General Graziani was preparing an offensive aimed at dislodging Abyssinian forces from their positions on the Dawa Parma.
+Dinle then led irregular bands along the upper course of the Webi Shebeli River, advancing into the Imi region.
+This movement allowed for reconnaissance of the area and diverted hostile forces away from reinforcing Ras Desta's troops.
+On his return, Dinle’s column occupied Danano in the Bawa Valley, where they joined forces with Hassan Ali, Chief of the Ogaden Rar Dalal tribe, who had pledged allegiance to the Italians.